Kilgallen History, Family Crest & Coats of Arms

 Early History of the Kilgallen family

-Another 334 words (24 lines of text) are included under the topic Early Kilgallen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kilgallen research.
+More information is included under the topic Early Kilgallen History in all our PDF Extended History products and printed products wherever possible.

 Kilgallen Spelling Variations